- Michael S. KellyMichael S. KellyLoyola University Chicago School of Social Work

 TCP has become firmly ensconced in most generalist social work practice textbooks, and most students learn at least the rudiments of TCP in their introductory classes.
 Reid continued to write about TCP until his passing in 2003, and other TCP leaders continue to emphasize TCP’s benefits in this new era of evidence-based practice.
 However, despite having TCP adherents in the academy, it is unclear what the perception is of TCP in the larger social work practitioner community.
 To some extent, TCP may be a victim of its own success in this respect.
 Many new social workers may just assume that the process of setting discreet measurable goals with clients on the basis of the clients’ ideas about what they would like to change is simply good social work practice rather than being rooted in the principles of TCP.

-Many social work practice settings are good fits for TCP.
-Hospital settings with the emphasis on brief treatment and discharge planning; schools, with the increasing emphasis on identifying specific behavioral and social/emotional goals for students to work on; private practice and community mental health settings wherein clients are encouraged to set concrete goals to fulfill the mandates of managed care and brief treatment; and gerontology settings wherein older clients and their families need help identifying target problems and marshalling their resources to address those problems in a step-by-step fashion.
+Many social work practice settings are good fits for TCP: hospital settings with their emphasis on brief treatment and discharge planning; schools, with the increasing emphasis on identifying specific behavioral and social/emotional goals for students to work on; private practice and community mental health settings, wherein clients are encouraged to set concrete goals to fulfill the mandates of managed care and brief treatment; and gerontology settings, wherein older clients and their families need help identifying target problems and marshaling their resources to address those problems in a step-by-step fashion.
 Practitioners using TCP may be able to increase the effectiveness of their interventions with clients in all of these settings, and may be able to do it in a way that is culturally relevant for their clients.
 TCP studies have shown that TCP is applicable among culturally diverse clients, in part because it empowers them and honors clients’ right to self-determination (Tolson et al., 2003).
-Researchers have studied all these areas using TCP and have found that TCP bolsters client participations in treatment planning, increases prosocial behaviors, and empowers clients to accomplish the treatment goals they are most interested in achieving (Reid, 1997).
+Researchers have studied all these areas using TCP and have found that TCP bolsters client participations in treatment planning, increases pro-social behaviors, and empowers clients to accomplish the treatment goals they are most interested in achieving (Reid, 1997).

 Current Evidence on TCP and Its Connection to Evidence-Based Practice (EBP)

 Like all models of casework and clinical practice, TCP cannot claim to be universally effective for all clients and all problems.
-However, given the over 200 published works on it, TCP stands as one of the most studied “home-grown” social work technologies in the profession’s history.
+However, given the over 200 published works on it, TCP stands as one of the most studied so-called home-grown social work technologies in the profession’s history.
 Sadly, with the death of Reid, it seems that interest in further establishing the research base for TCP’s effectiveness has slowed considerably.
-Since 2000, there have been fewer than 10 published works on TCP, and those works have been mostly in the form of books, book chapters, and conceptual pieces rather than experimental studies of TCP’s effectiveness (though there was a recent quasi-experimental design published showing that TCP groups helped adults with schizophrenia in India reduce the severity of their symptoms; Verma & Chaudhry, 2017).
-Though the early pioneers of TCP research have written consistently of the need for further refinement and adaption of the model, few current researchers appear to be adding to the empirical research base of TCP.
-A recent book honoring the legacy of TCP decribed innovative applications of TCP in 10 countries in Europe and Asia, though no new experimental trials of TCP research was cited beyond the current literature available, and this was supported by the research done in preparing this revision (Fortune et al., 2010).
+Since 2000, there have been fewer than 20 published works on TCP, and many of those works have been mostly in the form of books, book chapters, and conceptual pieces rather than experimental studies of TCP’s effectiveness (though there was a recent quasi-experimental design published showing that TCP groups helped adults with schizophrenia in India reduce the severity of their symptoms; Verma & Chaudhry, 2017).
+Though the early developers of TCP research had written consistently of the need for further refinement and adaptation of the model, few current researchers appear to be adding to the empirical research base of TCP.
+A 2010 book honoring the legacy of TCP described innovative applications of TCP in 10 countries in Europe and Asia, though no new experimental trials of TCP research in the United States were cited beyond the current literature available, and this was supported by the research done in preparing this revision (Fortune et al., 2010).

 Distinctiveness and Integrations of the TCP Model

 Many of the central principles of TCP are now considered simply good social work practice; its influence has contributed to the theoretical move away by the profession from uniformly subscribing to a psychodynamic long-term treatment model embedded in the medical model to diagnose and treat clients.
-The client-centered qualities of TCP are congruent with social work’s roots, in that TCP challenges social workers to start where the clients are and stay in that place until the clients feel their problem is solved.
+The client-centered qualities of TCP are congruent with social work’s roots, in that TCP challenges social workers to start where the clients are and stay in that place until the clients feel their problem is solved (Blakely & Dziadosz, 2014).
 Experts in TCP freely acknowledge that TCP is less a stand-alone model than an approach that can be easily adapted into multiple social work practice frameworks and practice settings (Reid, 1992).
 This may ultimately be its major contribution to the field of social work practice: a sturdy yet flexible practice technology that contains enough rigor to be consistently effective but also enough space to be adapted creatively to an incredible number of social work practice contexts.
 As Rooney noted in his review of TCP’s history in the United States, “there are worse outcomes than being absorbed into a general model of good practice” (Rooney, quoted in Fortune et al., 2010, p.
 200).